-3.1 Spring Mode
+3.2 Spring Mode

-In this mode, the Haptic Knob will always spring back the TARGET angle.
+In this mode, the HAPTIC KNOB will always spring back the TARGET angle.
 OUTPUTS correspond to the current knob angle, and Angle Difference.
-All angle INPUTS/OUTPUTS are mapped from +/-2.5v to +/-180 degrees rotation.
+All angle INPUTS/OUTPUTS are mapped to +/-180 degrees rotation.

 The Spring can be freed (disabled) with a HIGH Gate signal on the SPRING BYPASS Input.
-This will allow the knob to spin freely until the BYPASS is turned off again. when SPRING BYPASS is activated, the the knob will no longer be under spring force:
+This will allow the knob to spin freely until the BYPASS is turned off again. when SPRING BYPASS is activated, the knob will no longer be under spring force: